avniproject/avni-website/src/pages/blog/2023-01-09-avni-release-announcement.md

   - Release announcement
 ---

 Release 3.36 is now live.
 Please note that this is a major release.
+Please see the [detailed release notes](https://github.com/avniproject/avni-product/releases/tag/v3.36.5) for more information.

 ## Notable Changes
 ---------------------------------------------------------------------------